empressabyss/nordrassil/README.md

 I will also gladly help anyone with this implementation if they run into issues! <3 You can message me on reddit; /u/empressabyss.

-I'm sure the wizards among you can find a way to base their function on matrix positions and *actually* call `repeat` or `magic` case-by-case, and I will leave that possibility in your very capable hands.
+I'm sure the magi among you can find a way to base their function on matrix positions and *actually* call the `repeat` or `magic` functions case-by-case, and I will leave that possibility in your very capable hands.
 I'm just a girl in a world.

 ### Caveats
 - Layouts with a thumb-alpha (like **N**or**dr**as**s**i**l** lol xd) will unfortunately have to have said alpha as an *alternate* instead of an in-roll to avoid it being an SFB.
 I've had no issues with this in practice (muscle memory is doing its job), but mentally its a bother due to inconsistency.
 Alas, to live is to suffer.